Learner Case Study: Ruth Barker (HNC in Lighting Design and Technology)

 “I Joined the Lighting Industry Academy to do the part-time HNC in Lighting Design and Technology as it was a fantastic opportunity to progress both my knowledge and career with a UCAS recognisable qualification.
 The block release units have fit around my full-time career and family life, making the course accessible to those with high commitment levels.

 “The course units have expanded my knowledge significantly, are relevant to my employment for local authority street lighting and cover a wide scope of lighting associated disciplines”

 “I would recommend this course to anyone entering lighting, wanting to progress their careers or expand their knowledge.”

-The Higher National Certificate (HNC) in Lighting Design and Technology is the first, and as things stands, the only qualification in lighting at this level in the UK available for new entrants and those looking to further develop existing careers within the lighting industry.
+The Higher National Certificate (HNC) in Lighting Design and Technology is the first, and as things stand, the only qualification in lighting at this level in the UK available for new entrants and those looking to further develop existing careers within the lighting industry.